akash-network/cosmos-omnibus/README.md

 ### P2P

-See [Cosmos docs](https://docs.tendermint.com/master/nodes/configuration.html#p2p-settings) for more information
+See [Cosmos docs](https://docs.tendermint.com/master/nodes/configuration.html#p2p-settings) for more information.
+Note this can be sourced from `CHAIN_URL` or `METADATA_URL` automatically.

 |Variable|Description|Default|Examples|
 |---|---|---|---|